Morley finite element analysis for fourth-order elliptic equations under a semi-regular mesh condition: Application to the fourth-order elliptic problem

 For any $g \in L^2(\Omega)$, the typical Morley FEM for problem \eqref{cont=2} involves determining $\psi_h \in V_{h0}^M$ such that

 where the bilinear form $a_{h1}:( H^{2}(\Omega) + V_{h0}^M) \times (H^2(\Omega) + V_{h0}^M) \to \mathbb{R}$ is:

-However, because $V_{h0}^M \not\subset H_0^1(\Omega)$, the typical Morley function in \eqref{mod=1} cannot be applied to $g \in H^{-1}(\Omega)$.
+However, because $V_{h0}^M \not\subset H_0^1(\Omega)$, the typical Morley {finite element problem \eqref{mod=1}} cannot be applied to $g \in H^{-1}(\Omega)$.
 Hence, we consider the modified Morley finite element approximation problem of \eqref{cont=2} proposed in \cite{ArnBre85}.
 The problem involves determining $\psi_h^{*} \in V_{h0}^M$ such that

 for any $g \in H^{-1}(\Omega)$, where $I_h^{ML}$ is the usual interpolant of the conforming linear finite element defined in Section \ref{sec5=5}.